vin-sipoi/mintwave/About MintWave.md

 ---

 ## Our Solution
-We have developed a comprehensive AI-powered trading bot with the following features:
+A comprehensive AI-powered trading bot with the following features:

 ### **1. Beginner-Friendly Mode**
 - Simplified interface with curated strategies for new traders.